-- Defense of Workers’ Compensation claims and General Liability claims in Illinois
+- Defense of General Liability claims and Civil Litigation in Illinois

 Significant Arbitration/Commission Decisions

 1. Brewer, Patricia v.
 Oracle Corp (07 WC 50828)

 The Petitioner alleged she sustained a pulmonary embolism as the result of frequent airplane travel for her employer.
-The Petitioner’s treating physicians opined that her frequent airplane travel may have increased her risk of developing a thromboembolism.
-The Petitioner was diagnosed with a pulmonary embolism of an unknown origin.
-Furthermore, a physician who performed a records review opined that there was no evidence in the record to causally relate the Petitioner’s embolism with her air travel.
+The Petitioner’s treating physicians opined that her frequent airplane travel “may” have contributed somewhat to the embolism.
+Respondent’s expert opined that there was no evidence in the record to causally relate the Petitioner’s embolism with her air travel.
 At trial, the Petitioner stated that she traveled 100% of the time for her job.
-However, on cross, she stated that she only travels on an airplane twice a week for a total of two, three hour flights.
-The arbitrator denied compensation, and held that the Petitioner’s embolism did not prove that her embolism arose out of her employment or was causally related to air travel.
-A petition for review was filed by the Petitioner and the case was argued in front of a panel of commissioners.
-The Commission affirmed the arbitrator’s decision that the Petitioner failed to prove the she was at an increased risk for developing a pulmonary thromboembolism and that her embolism was causally related to her alleged frequent air travel.
+However, on cross, she stated that she only travels on an airplane twice a week for a total of two, one and one-half hour flights.
+The arbitrator denied compensation, and held that the Petitioner did not prove that her embolism arose out of her employment or was causally related to air travel.
+On appeal, the Commission affirmed the arbitrator’s decision and on additional review, the Circuit Court of Cook County confirmed the Commission’s decision.